-The source text of a ECMAScript program is first converted into a sequence of tokens and white space.
-A token is a sequence of characters that comprise a lexical unit.
-The source text is scanned from left to right, repeatedly taking the longest possible sequence of characters as the next token.
+The source text of an ECMAScript program is first converted into a sequence of input elements, which are either tokens, line terminators, comments, or white space.
+The source text is scanned from left to right, repeatedly taking the longest possible sequence of characters as the next input element.